 People

 Paul Quigley is Director of the Virginia Center for Civil War Studies and the James I. Robertson, Jr. Associate Professor of Civil War History in the History Department at Virginia Tech.
+He also serves as the Director of Virginia Tech’s Center for Humanities.
 Originally from Manchester, England, he holds degrees from Lancaster University and the University of North Carolina at Chapel Hill.

-Quigley is the author of Shifting Grounds: Nationalism and the American South, 1848-65, which won the British Association for American Studies Book Prize, the Jefferson Davis Award from the Museum of the Confederacy, and the Albert Lee Sturm Award from the Mu Chapter of Phi Beta Kappa.
+Quigley is the author of Shifting Grounds: Nationalism and the American South, 1848-65which won awards from the British Association for American Studies, the American Civil War Museum, and Phi Beta Kappa.
 His work has appeared in journals such as the Journal of Southern History and Journal of the Civil War Era, as well as the Roanoke Times, the Richmond Times-Dispatch, the Washington Post, and the New York Times Disunion section.
-In 2018 he published an edited volume entitled The Civil War and the Transformation of American Citizenship, and another essay collection, Reconciliation after Civil Wars: Global Perspectives, coedited with his colleague James E. Hawdon.
+He edited a volume of essays entitled The Civil War and the Transformation of American Citizenship, and coedited another essay collection, Reconciliation after Civil Wars: Global Perspectives.
 His study of Preston Brooks, the South Carolina Congressman who achieved notoriety by caning Senator Charles Sumner on the floor of the Senate in 1856, is under contract with Oxford University Press.
 Quigley also leads the NEH-funded project “Experiencing Civil War History Through Augmented Reality: Soldiers, Civilians, and the Environment at Pamplin Historical Park.”

-He serves on the editorial board of the journal Civil War History, and has previously served on the historians advisory board of the American Civil War Museum in Richmond and the advisory board of the Society of Civil War Historians.
+Quigley serves on the editorial board of the journal Civil War History, and has previously served on the advisory boards of the American Civil War Museum in Richmond and the Society of Civil War Historians.

 You may reach Quigley at pquigley@vt.edu.

 Miles Abernethy is an outreach assistant with the Virginia Center for Civil War Studies and a graduate student in the Virginia Tech History M.A. program.
 He earned his B.A. in History and Political Science from Virginia Tech in 2023, and worked for the VCCWS as an undergraduate.
 As a graduate assistant, he continues his work at the VCCWS as well as at Virginia Tech’s Special Collections and University Archives.
-Miles is interested in POW and immigrant experiences during the Civil War, and is working toward a potential thesis dealing with the phenomena of “galvanization”.
+Miles’ research centers on how white Southerners wrote and discussed “marginal” peoples within the Confederate military: Indigenous troops and soldiers with foreign origins.
+Miles interned at Fredericksburg & Spotsylvania NMP and Appomattox Court House NHP, and interned with Shenandoah Valley Battlefields Foundation in Summer 2024.
+He is planning for a career in Civil War era public history.

 Rachel Stanley is the Program Coordinator for the Virginia Center for Civil War Studies.
 Rachel is from Mechanicsville, VA and earned her B.A. in Journalism and Mass Communication from the University of North Carolina at Chapel Hill.
 As Program Coordinator, Rachel maintains the center website and social media, organizes the Traveling Trunk elementary school outreach program and works on event planning for the center.
 Contact Rachel at rcstanley@vt.edu